 Vaginal sex is when the penis is put into the vagina.
 It is also called sexual intercourse.

-A female can get pregnant from vaginal sex, including the first time she has vaginal sex.
+You can get pregnant from vaginal sex, including the first time.
 This means it is really important to use contraception consistently and correctly.

 You can get a sexually transmissible infection (STI) from vaginal sex.
 Always use a condom if you're having vaginal sex and put on before the penis comes near the vagina.
 As soon as the penis is erect it will have drops of pre-ejaculate on it.
 This pre-ejaculate will contain sperm.